kferris10/R-Intro/index.md

 ---
 ## Mock Jury Data

 Here, we'll need to reproduce the plots from Wednesday in class.
 To begin, we need to load the `heplots` package.
-Make sure the `heplots` package is installed then type `require(heplots)` into your R script on a new line and run that line of code.
+Make sure the `heplots` package is installed (see the last paragraph of page 12 in your book) then type `require(heplots)` into your R script on a new line and run that line of code.
+This loads all the code and datasets associated with the `heplots` package.

 ```r